compudemy/AWS_Architecting-using-Lucidchart/README.md

-# AWS_Architecting-using-Lucidchart
+# AWS_Architecting-using-Lucidchart B

-Architecture on Building &amp; Distributing new AMIs in the AWS Cloud
+## Description:  Architecture on Building &amp; Distributing new AMIs in the AWS Cloud

+###Point to Note: Before going through this repository,make sure you have well understood AWS_Architecting_with_Lucidchart.

 <p> As we all know,the Lucidchart provides collaborative online diagramming to make it easy to draw flowcharts in real time thus helping teams to see and build the future from idea to reality.